 The Alexander Foundation with its headquarters in Frankfurt am Main was founded in 1999 by Alexander Zaleszanski.
 It promotes the sciences, especially peace research, as well as scientific and other cooperation between Germany, Israel and Israel's Arab neighbours in the fields of peace research and international understanding.
 The promotion of peace in the Middle East, mainly between Israel and Palestine, is a particular concern.

 The founder of the foundation, Alexander Zaleszanski, was born in 1914 in Grodno, Russia/Poland.
 During the Second World War he was drafted into the Russian army as a studied civil engineer, where he served as an officer.
 Since his entire family was killed in Treblinka, he started a new life after the war as a food wholesaler in Frankfurt, where he lived until his death in 2011.
-In 1999, he contributed his fortune to the foundation, which is primarily dedicated to supporting peaceful cooperation between Israel and its Middle Eastern neighbors, especially Palestine.
+In 1999, he contributed his fortune to the foundation, which is primarily dedicated to supporting peaceful cooperation between Israel and its Middle Eastern neighbors, especially Palestinians.
 The Foundation provides temporary financial support to German and Israeli universities and to universities in Arab - preferably Palestinian - neighboring states of Israel.
-It awards prizes to German, Jewish and Palestinian journalists and scholars who work for peaceful understanding between Israelis and Palestinians.
+It awards prizes to German, Israeli and Palestinian journalists and scholars who work for peaceful understanding between Israelis and Palestinians.